QFX Meshify

 When installing CUDA ToolKit, you only need the following features:

-The installation process will download and install Trellis, MatGen, the related models from Github and Huggingface and the required python dependencies automatically.
+Once started, the installer will download the related models from Huggingface and will install the required python dependencies automatically.

 This process can take ~30min, depending on your internet speed.